McNugget6750/K40-grbl-board/README.md

 Invert spindle enable pin by enabling:
 #define INVERT_SPINDLE_ENABLE_PIN // Default disabled.
 Uncomment to enable.

+Enable variable spindle speed if not done by default.
+This gives you hardware PWM on Pin D11.
+#define VARIABLE_SPINDLE // Default enabled.
+Comment to disable.

-Remap spindle enable pin to pin D13 by enabling:
+Remap spindle enable pin to pin D13 by enabling (WARNING!
+WILL BE PULLED LOW BY BOOT LOADER DURING POWER UP!
+DEACTIVATE YOUR LASER DURING STARTUP OF BOARD IN ORDER TO PREVENT FULL POWER BURNS AT STARTUP.):
 #define USE_SPINDLE_DIR_AS_ENABLE_PIN // Default disabled.
 Uncomment to enable.